skills/review-pull-requests/.github/steps/3-leave-a-review.md

 1. Reviewing the **Files changed** tab to ensure all proposed code matches the description.

-1. For most things, try out the proposed change to verify the they matche the intention.
+1. For most things, try out the proposed change to verify the they match the intention.

 1. Use the repository's [contributing guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) for any guidance on review requirements, testing, quality verification, etc.